 For instance, just a few days ago I made a decision to alter my budgeting habits.
 In certain aspects, money matters a lot.
 It doesn’t mean you must be striving for wealth all of your life, nor should it become the sense of our existence.
 The whole point is knowing how to manage finances within our compass.

 Many of us turn to Internet resources to learn some good advice.
-And what’s the best place to find the right answers to your questions about money management and handling financial hardships?
+And what’s the best place to find the right answers to your questions about money management and handling financial hardships and refinancing student loans?

 Of course, here I’ve created the list of top credit to financial blogs.
 I mean, good and handy financial blogs that earned trust from their readers.